 You have a central nervous system composed of your brain and the nerve tissue in your spinal column.
 Your central nervous system controls most functions in your body, so obviously it’s vitally important.

 You also have a peripheral nervous system, that is, all the other nerves.
 Clearly that’s an extensive system, so it’s not surprising that all the nerves comprising it are not the same.
-Rather, there are two main types of peripheral nerves: sensory nerves originating in your skin, joints, muscles, bones or even internal organs and motor nerves.
+Rather, there are two main types: sensory nerves originating in your skin, joints, muscles, bones or even internal organs, and the other type: motor nerves.

-One way of looking at the sensory system of peripheral nerves is as one half of your neuromuscular system.
-This is because many sensory nerves work in tandem with muscles.
-Isn’t it amazing, really, that you can analyze your environment through your senses, then modify your environment through actions your nerves bring about in your muscles.
+Your sensory/peripheral nervous system is half of your neuromuscular system.
+That’s because many sensory nerves work in tandem with muscles.
+Isn’t it amazing, really, that you can analyze your environment through your senses, then modify your environment through actions your nerves bring about in your muscles?

 “Analyze” may be a misleading word since one of the most dynamic aspects of the reflex arc (peripheral nerves influencing muscles) is that in higher life forms like ourselves, the synapses, the dynamic connections, take place in the spinal cord rather than having to go all the way to the brain.